Meeea-914/gold-monitor/README.md

 ## How to Support

-If you find this tool helpful and want to support the development, feel free to give this repo a ⭐ or donate some Chia (XCH) to my address: `xch17gn0pwfzqs4m9c36hrf5vfunxsddqw2jpy7w5ppp847wjgtw6m4q89egd2`
+If you find this tool helpful and want to support the development, feel free to give this repo a ⭐ or donate some Gold (GL) to my address: `gl1w9clzakz3rmyw7d2q7j233uy8afp8ymeqmpjs5wa8s5j3a4cla5sycrlmq`

 ## Notifications